PrateekKumarSingh/AzViz/README.md

 ## Change Log

 ### v1.2.0
-- Handled condition to skip resources out of resource group, this should fix #37 and #39
+- Handled condition to skip resources out of resource group, this should fix [issue#37](https://github.com/PrateekKumarSingh/AzViz/issues/37) and [issue#39](https://github.com/PrateekKumarSingh/AzViz/issues/39)
-- Handled period in resource group name, this should fix #41
+- Handled period in resource group name, this should fix [issue#41](https://github.com/PrateekKumarSingh/AzViz/issues/41)
-- If there are no edges between the nodes, then graph legends are not plotted, this should fix #38
+- If there are no edges between the nodes, then graph legends are not plotted, this should fix [issue#38](https://github.com/PrateekKumarSingh/AzViz/issues/38)
-- Empty resource groups skips, resource visualization for all later targets, this should fix #50.
-Thanks [@madsaune](https://github.com/madsaune) finding the bug and creating the issue [issue#50](https://github.com/PrateekKumarSingh/AzViz/issues/50)
+- Empty resource groups skips, resource visualization for all later targets, this should fix [issue#50](https://github.com/PrateekKumarSingh/AzViz/issues/50).
+Thanks [@madsaune](https://github.com/madsaune) finding the bug and creating the issue.
 - Add Vnet-only resource groups to graph visualization.
 Special thanks to [@madsaune](https://github.com/madsaune) for the [pull-request](https://github.com/PrateekKumarSingh/AzViz/pull/52)

 ### v1.1.2